taaheer/my-works/scripts/why-are-you-late/en.md

 **Me:** *Head down*

-**Casting director:** "Hey look I am not trying make you feel bad, I am saying what it is.
+**Casting director:** "Hey look, I am not trying make you feel bad, I am saying what it is.
 You need to do better than that.
 You need to be better than this if you want to be cast."

 **Me:** *Silently listening while eyes are down*

-**Casting director:** *sigh* "Look you have potential, you did better than most.
+**Casting director:** *sigh* "Look, you have potential, you did better than most.
 Coming here and facing camera itself is a win.
 With more guidance and practice, you will be prepared for this industry"

 **Me:** "I did try my best"